sammytone23/websiteHandbook/README.md

-# ILikePans' Handbook for Computer peripherals
+# Sammytone23's Handbook for Computer peripherals
 In this document, it will be described what the aim of this webisite is, what it does, and how.

 ### What the aim is: